GEOFF KIDD / SCIENCE PHOTO LIBRARY GEOFF KIDD / SCIENCE PHOTO LIBRARY

-Fossil shark tooth (Squalicorax pristodontus).
-Example of the tooth of this Late Cretaceous (100-75 mya) Crow Shark.
-The serrated broad shape of the tooth and some fossil evidence indicates a broad-spectrum diet of marine animals, bony fish and turtles.
-There is also some evidence of them scavenging the bodies of large dinosaurs that ended up in the sea.
+Fossil shark tooth (Carcharias vincentii).
+Example of the tooth of this Eocene (60mya - 32mya) shark which is related to modern day Grey Nurse Sharks.
+The pointed shape of the tooth indicates a diet probably consisting of bony fish.
 Sharks first evolved in the Palaeozoic era (570-245 million years ago).
 Shark's skeletons are formed of cartilage, a less durable material than bone, consequently there are few fossils of prehistoric sharks.
 Their teeth are made of a bone-like, enamel-coated substance that is more readily fossilised.

 Model release not required.
 Property release not required.